 There are so many fun things to do in New Orleans, so you need a minimum of 3 days – though you could easily spend 5.
 With 3 days in New Orleans, you will have enough time to experience the best that the city (and surrounds) have to offer.
-With three days, you will eat the best food, explore the most historic sites, listen to some incredible jazz, check out the fascinating WWII Museum, and more.
+With three days, you will eat the best food on a foodie walking tour, explore the most historic sites such at St. Louis Cathedral, listen to some incredible jazz, walk along the Mississippi River, check out the fascinating WWII Museum, and more.
 With 4 or 5 days, you will be able to see some more museums, take things a bit more slowly (3 days will be action-packed!), and just enjoy.
 One thing’s for sure: you can never get bored in The Big Easy.

 Yes, 3 days in New Orleans is the perfect amount of time to spend.
-You will have time to explore the French Quarter, Garden District, and the Warehouse District; you’ll take a food tour to discover the city’s unparalleled food culture; you’ll visit an amazing above-ground cemetery and take a ghost tour; and you’ll drift through the nearby swamp.
+You will have time to explore the French Quarter, Garden District, and the Warehouse District; you’ll take a food tour to discover the city’s unparalleled food culture; go to a museum or two (like the WWII Museum and Mardi Gras World); visit an amazing above-ground cemetery and take a ghost tour; and you’ll drift through the nearby swamp.
 Just to name a few.
-This New Orleans 3-Day Itinerary includes all of the best things to see and do in 3 days.
+This 3-Day New Orleans Itinerary includes all of the best New Orleans attractions to check out in 3 days.

 Did you know…